Illuminations: Storied Accounts of Workforce Wellbeing at Warwick

 Elisabeth Blagrove (Psychology); Ant Brewerton (Library); Raksha Gohel (Life Sciences Student); Lucy Hammond (WMS); Jessica Humphreys (ADC); Nicholas Jackson (Economics/Mathematics); Ruth Leary (Cultural and Media Policy Studies); Martin Mik (SLS); Lauren Schrock (WMG);

-- Project leads and participants will negotiate the method to capture experiences of positive wellbeing that have resulted a) from the writing process b) from participation in the project more broadly and c) having engaged with other participants experiences shared in storied form.
+- Project leads and participants negotiated the method to capture experiences of positive wellbeing that have resulted from: a) the writing process b) participation in the project more broadly and c) having engaged with other participants experiences shared in storied form.

-- The emphasis will be on listening to elicit understanding, in spaces co-designed by participants in order to promote a sense of trust and belonging when talking and listening across different stakeholder groups and perceived hierarchies of power.
-Analysis of the dialogue that takes place will be thematically organised and used to help make recommendations for consideration / action at the Staff Wellbeing Strategy group.
+- The emphasis was on listening to elicit understanding, in spaces co-designed by participants in order to promote a sense of trust and belonging when talking and listening across different stakeholder groups and perceived hierarchies of power.
+Analysis of the dialogue that takes place was thematically organised and used to help make recommendations for consideration / action at the Staff Wellbeing Strategy group.

 If you would like more information on this project, please contact project leads: